 Supplemental Professional Background

-Prior to her current position, Dr. Williams was a lecturer in the Department of Human Development and Quantitative Methodology at the University of Maryland, College Park.
+Prior to her role with the TLTC, Dr. Williams was a lecturer in the Department of Human Development and Quantitative Methodology at the University of Maryland, College Park.
 She also served as Assistant Director for PROF-it (Professors-in-Training), a University System of Maryland teaching professional development program designed for STEM graduate students and postdocs, and open to any who are interested in academia.